+“Website” means the website referencing these General Terms and Conditions.

 "Written Confirmation" means, if specified to be applicable in the Transaction or if demanded by Seller (which demand may be given orally, including by telephone, or in writing) a written confirmation delivered promptly by Buyer, confirming the substance of the Notice of Exercise.